Mrs Polson - Reception

 Children go for their lunch in the dining room at 11.45am until 1pm with their lunchtime supervisor.
 Parents pre-order children's lunches online and they select their name on the computer screen before being served their lunch.
 Children then sit with their friends to eat their school dinner as well as the children having packed lunch.
 Then when they are finished the children go outside.

-Through the ‘read-write-inc’ phonics scheme we use at Roecroft we have just begun to stream in groups with the rest of the school.
-Children enjoy moving around school to their new groups and getting to know new members of staff.
-All children have a phonics booklet sent home with the sounds of the set they are learning.
-When your child moves onto a new sound, a new booklet will be sent home for you to practise with them.
+Through the ‘read-write-inc’ phonics scheme we use at Roecroft we will begin to learn the set 1 sounds.
+Children always enjoy learning the different sounds and the rhymes used for handwriting.
+All children will have a phonics booklet sent home with the sounds of the set they are learning.
+When your child moves onto a new sound set, a new booklet will be sent home for you to practise with them.
 In the Spring Term, children are streamed into small phonics teaching groups where they are with other children working on very specific targets the same as them which helps to accelerate their progress further.
 Children really enjoy their phonics sessions and, learning the handwriting rhymes, meeting ‘Fred the Frog’ who helps to sound out words and blend words with our partners and trying our best to be ‘star of the session’.
-Children are making some fabulous progress and become more confident every day, but practicing at home will always support this.
+Children always make some fabulous progress and become more confident every day, but practicing at home will always support this.

-Your child’s reading book will be changed at least once a week, with the option to change twice a week on a Friday, but please ensure that their reading book and reading record is stored in their book-bag and comes to school every day.
+Your child’s reading book will be changed twice a week, but please ensure that their reading book and reading record is stored in their book-bag and comes to school every day.
 Please ensure your child’s reading record is signed once you have listened to them read at home so we can ensure their book is changed.
 It is important to listen to your child read as regularly as possible to develop these early reading skills, so please don’t simply read the story to your child and ask them to repeat it back to you, or just tell them what the words say.
 It is very important they are the ones sounding out and blending the words to read, therefore developing their decoding skills.
 Comprehension cards have been sent home with questions for you to ask your child when they are reading.
 This is very important alongside their reading skills to ensure they understand the context of the books.
 In Duckling class, we change our reading books on Mondays and Fridays.

 Finally, children will also have ‘red words’ which are words children have to learn by sight that cannot be sounded out, for example ‘was’ ‘I’ ‘you’ ‘the’ ‘said.’
 Please practice these at home regularly as this will also help to develop your child’s fluency when reading and they can also apply this knowledge to their writing.
 We test these in school on a regular basis, and the next set will be sent home to learn once the previous set have been confidently learnt.